meech-ward/Javascript-For-iOS-Developers/README.md

 > Note: let and const are only for assignment, all objects in javascript are mutable.

 The key part of the object is a JavaScript string, while the value can be any JavaScript value — including more objects.
-This allows you to build data structures of arbitrary complexity.
+This allows you to build data structures of arbitrary complexity:

 ```js
 const dog = {